learn-co-curriculum/cssi-3.3-js-libraries/README.md

 4. Try it out
 5. Repeat!

-<a href='https://learn.co/lessons/cssi-3.3-js-libraries' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-3.3-js-libraries' title='Javascript Libraries'>Javascript Libraries</a> on Learn.co and start learning to code for free.</p>